batfish/pybatfish/docs/source/formats.md

 # Format of vendor and supplemental data

 You can provide two types of data to Batfish: 1) configurations of devices in your network, and 2) supplemental data to enhance the model of your network.
-This page describes the format in these data.
+This page describes the format of these data.

 ## Vendor configuration formats

 Batfish supports the following vendors.
-Click on the corresponding link to learn how to provide configuration for the vendor.
+Click on the corresponding link to learn how to provide configuration for a specific vendor.

 * [Arista](#arista)
 * [AWS](#aws)